zesk/zesk/docs/application.md

 ### Determining which files will configure an application

 Zesk application configuration was built to simplify the complexities of multiple environments where an application will run.
-Development, staging, and live configuration are inherently different, and particularly when development spans multiple members on different hardware.
+Development, staging, and live configuration are inherently different, and particularly when development spans multiple developers on different hardware.

 Configuration of your application should be easily customizable within all of these environments.
 As such, default configuration of Zesk applications will load [configuration files](/configuration-file-format), by default as follows: